It has several key attributes:

 - In the third level of Strider 2, Strider Hiryu explores a hidden research station in Antarctica.
 Aside from soldiers, it contains a cyborg mammoth as its guardian, anti-gravity sections, lab scientists that turn into beasts, and the boss, a giant squid-like monster that's presumably part of the research project.

-- The Turing Test takes this trope Up to Eleven by being set on the Jovian moon Europa, a ball of ice in the void of space so cold and remote that it makes Antarctica look positively tropical.
+- The Turing Test is set on the Jovian moon Europa, a ball of ice in the void of space so cold and remote that it makes Antarctica look positively tropical.
 You spend most of your time investigating the eerily empty subterranean research station there, trying to find out where its crew went after contact was lost.

-- In the second season of Exosquad, the title squad accidentally discovers a Neosapien research facility hidden in the Antarctica, which turns out to be researching and producing the first batch of Neo Lords.
+- In the second season of Exo Squad, the title squad accidentally discovers a Neosapien research facility hidden in the Antarctic, which turns out to be researching and producing the first batch of Neo Lords.